 There are different variations in genes that can affect drug metabolism and can make someone more likely to develop drug addiction or dependence.

 The rate of metabolism plays an important role in how long prescription drugs stay in the body.
 Someone who has a faster metabolism will process the drugs more quickly than someone who has a slower metabolism.

 The length of time that prescription drugs stay in urine or blood varies on the drug, but there are estimations.
 Estimated time frames include:

 3 to 6 weeks in urine, 2 to 3 days in blood.

 1 to 3 days in urine, 12 hours in blood.

 3 to 4 days in urine, 12 hours in blood.

 How Do You Get Addicted To Prescription Drugs?

 It is possible to become addicted to prescription drugs.
-Addiction occurs when someone takes a prescription drug for a long period of time and their body begins requiring the drug to normally function.
+Addiction occurs when someone’s brain chemically and physically changes its reward pathways to seek out the drug.
 A person can have both a physical and psychological addiction to a prescription drug, and they may also become dependent on it.
-Addiction is the compulsive use of a drug despite negative consequences, but drug dependence develops as a result of the body adjusting to a drug.
+Dependence occurs when a person’s body begins requiring the drug to normally function.
+Addiction is the compulsive use of a drug despite negative consequences due to changes in the brain, while drug dependence develops as a result of the body adjusting to a drug.

 Prescription drug addiction can develop as a result of misusing drugs.
 This can include behaviors like: